PGAMF/logistic_growth/README.md

 $$

 From the logstic growth model we can see that at 4980 minutes the population size has reached the poulation capacity $K$.
+From these models we can see that the exponential growth model predicts a much larger population size after 4980 minutes.
+This iss because the exponential growth model does not account for resource limitation

 ## Question 3: comparing exponential and logistic growth curves ##